Business expense categories and which are tax-deductible

 How do you categorize business expenses?

-The three main types of business expenses can be further grouped into various categories, including payroll, employee benefits, general and administrative (G&A) expenses, marketing and advertising, research and development, and payments for professional services.
+The three main types of expenses are direct costs, indirect costs, and depreciation expenses.
+These can be further grouped into various expense categories, including payroll, employee benefits, general and administrative (G&A) expenses, marketing and advertising, research and development, and payments for professional services.

 The key is to categorize expenses in a way that reflects your business structure—that is, by department and spend management needs.
-For example, you can classify expenses by type, like "General and Admin" and "Research and Development," and then sort them by department, like "Marketing" and "Engineering."
+For example, you can classify expenses by type, like "G&A" and "Research and Development," and then sort them by department, like "Marketing" and "Engineering."

-There’s no need to overcomplicate the process.
-Keep categories general and limit the number of general ledger (GL) accounts you have.
+Small business owners often struggle with expense categorization, but there’s no need to overcomplicate the process.
+Keep your expense categories general and limit the number of general ledger (GL) accounts you have.
 Use custom fields to capture the who, what, where, and why of each transaction so you can easily sort or reclassify them as needed.

 For example, for internal purposes, you may only need to know that an employee made a meal purchase.
 But if you want to deduct the expense as a business meal come tax time, you’ll need to know if the employee ate alone, with a team, or with a client, and what was discussed.

 Not sure where to start with creating business expense categories?
-We’ve listed 35 common business expense categories you can typically write off on your income tax returns.
+We’ve listed 35 common business expense categories for businesses of all sizes.
 Of course, you’ll want to tailor these to your own company’s structure and business operations:

 1. Employee benefits